 To eradicate the myths, remove the stigma and dismantle the trope of the Strong Black Woman while connecting individual experiences to societal, systemic and religious issues.

 Black women are exhausted because society, religion, and the culture refuse to give them space to grieve, to pause, to rest, to simply be whoever they are in any given moment.
 Shades of Strong is here to disrupt the madness.

 We operate from a place of HUMANNESS, REST, INDIVIDUALITY, and IMPACT.
 We welcome Black women from all walks of life to join us in our endeavor to redefine the Strong Black Woman.
 We honor the whole of who Black women are, strengths and flaws, vulnerability and all.

-We promise to honor and celebrate the totality of the Black woman while shining a light on the Black women in history who used their voices, creativity, and talents to make an impact on the Black female experience.
+We promise to honor and celebrate the totality of the Black woman while shining a light on the Black women who using their voices, creativity, and talents to make an impact on the Black female experience.
 Black women are out here doing the ALL THE THINGS and we promise to never forget that without those who came before us, there would be no us to celebrate.

 We’re here to shake things up a bit because long gone are the days when Black women are taking care of everybody while nobody is taking care of them.
 We are NOT the mules of the world and we will not accept being treated as such.
 We are well educated, well accomplished individuals making things happen and we look good doing it, but we are no longer doing it to the detriment of our mental and emotional well being.
 We dance to the beat of our own strong figuratively and literally.